Alfredo Zitarrosa

-Alfredo Zitarrosa (March 10, 1936 – January 17, 1989) was a Uruguayan singer-songwriter, poet and journalist.
-He specialized in Uruguayan and Argentinean folk genres such as zamba and milonga, and he became a chief figure in the nueva canción movement in his country.
+Alfredo Zitarrosa (Montevideo, March 10, 1936 – January 17, 1989) was a Uruguayan singer-songwriter, poet and journalist.
+He is widely regarded as one of the most influential singer-songwriters of Latin America.
+He pioneered a new path in Uruguayan popular music, merging the rural folk tradition with the urban influences of tango.
+Milonga was the genre on which he based much of his work and for which he became best known.
+Using the traditional format of trios and quartets featuring guitars and guitarrón, he created a distinctive sound that is now synonymous with his name.
+His work combined social and political themes with reflections on human relationships and existential concerns.
 A staunch supporter of Communist ideals, he lived in exile between 1976 and 1984.
-He is widely regarded as one of the most influential singer-songwriters of Latin America.

 Biography

-Zitarrosa was born as the illegitimate son of 19-year-old Jesusa Blanca Nieve Iribarne (Blanca), in 143 Carlos Maria Ramírez Ave.Belvedere neighborhood, Montevideo, and was enrolled at The Pereira Rossell Hospital,after.
+Zitarrosa was born as the illegitimate son of 19-year-old Jesusa Blanca Nieve Iribarne (Blanca), in 143 Carlos Maria Ramírez Ave.Belvedere neighborhood, Montevideo, and was enrolled at The Pereira Rossell Hospital, after.

 Shortly after being born, Blanca handed over her son to be raised by Carlos Durán, a man of many trades, and his wife, Doraisella Carbajal, then employed at the Council for Children, becoming Alfredo "Pocho" Durán.
 They lived in several cities neighbourhoods, and moved between 1944 and the end of 1947, they moved to the town of Santiago Vázquez.
 They frequently visited the countryside near Trinidad, capital city of the Flores Department, where Alfredo's adoptive mother was born.
 This childhood experience stayed with him forever, notably in his repertoire, the majority of which contains rhythms and songs of peasant origin, mainly milongas.

 Alfredo briefly returned with his adoptive family, to Montevideo and in early adolescence, moved on to live with his biological mother and her husband, the Argentine Alfredo Nicolás Zitarrosa, who would eventually give him his surname.
 Together with his newborn sister, they lived in the area now known as Rincón de la Bolsa, at km.
 29.50 of the old route to Colonia, San José Department.
 Based there, he commuted to study at the High School in Montevideo, where he eventually moved into his early youth.
 First he lived with the Duráns and then in Mrs. Ema's pension, located at Colonia and Medanos (today Barrios Amorín) streets, to fill after the famous attic of the house which was used as a pension and was owned by Blanca Iribarne, his mother, located on Yaguarón street (today Aquiles Lanza) 1021, in front of the plaza currently bearing his name nearby the Central Cemetery.
 He worked, among other duties, as a seller of furniture, subscriptions to a medical society, clerical and in a print shop.
 Some time later -his first employer recalls with special affection- a certain Pachelo, which was introduced by one of his colleagues in their usual trip to Montevideo daily shipments during his high school years.